 Any of this hit home?

 If anything I just talked about is familiar to you, consider looking into niacin some more.
-I overlooked it for a long time and hope I haven’t caused any permanent damage as a result.
+I overlooked it for a long time and wonder how many symptoms I’ve dealt with that could have been avoided.

 ATP Cofactors- Vitamins B-2 and B-3